aanastasia/NYC-Travel-Guide/README.md

 -One World Trade Center Observatory;

--Top of THe Rock Observation Deck;
+-Top of The Rock Observation Deck;

 -Empire State Building;